 There is just something about teaching reflexive verbs in Spanish class – maybe you teach them as part of your daily routine unit, or maybe health and wellness, or the body!
 I am always looking for fun and engaging ways to help students use reflexive verbs.
-I am so excited to share some of my favorite reflexive verbs activities for Spanish class!
+I am so excited to share some of my favorite options for reflexive verbs in Spanish practice!

 Reflexive Verbs Activities for Spanish Class